Types of Personal Loans in the Philippines

 Pros and Cons of Unsecured Loans

 - Fast and simple application process – The entire application process – including disbursement – is generally faster and more straight-forward compared to secured loans.
-Just look at our Flex Loan, which can get approved in just one day.
+Just like our Quick Loan, you can get approved quickly and conveniently from your Tonik App.

 - Can be used for multiple purposes – While some secured loans (like our instant Big Loan) offer flexibility, most can only be used for specific purposes such as purchasing a house or vehicle.
 Most unsecured loans, though, can be used for a wide variety of reasons such as investing in a business or paying for emergencies.